Jean-Joël Perrier-Doumbé: Permanent deal with Celtic

 On 11 August 2007, Perrier-Doumbé signed for Celtic until the end of the season.
-Perrier-Doumbé tore his Achilles tendon during a Champions League match against Milan on 3 October and was sidelined for nearly six months.
+Perrier-Doumbé tore his Achilles tendon during a Champions League match against AC Milan on 3 October and was sidelined for nearly six months.
 He made his comeback for the Celtic reserve team against Gretna on 24 March 2008.
 Whilst out injured, the club honoured him with a year's extension on his contract, tying him up until the end of the 2008–09 season.

 Toulouse

 On 7 October 2009, Perrier-Doumbé returned to France and signed a two-year deal with Toulouse.
 He left the club in 2011.